DeepWave-KAUST/ErSE328-AdvancedSeismicInversion/README.md

 ```
 to testify whether you have installed Anaconda successfully

-Step 2.1: To install the Deepwave environment, run the following command:
+**Step 2.1**: To install the Deepwave environment, run the following command:
 ```
 sh install_env.sh
 ```
 It will take some time, but if, in the end, you see the word Done! on your terminal, you are ready to go.

-Step 2.2: Remember to always activate the environment by typing:
+**Step 2.2**: Remember to always activate the environment by typing:
 ```
 conda activate erse328asi
 ```